dgwhited/guardduty-runbooks/runbooks/impact-ec2-abuseddomainrequest-reputation.md

 **Remediation recommendations:**

 If this activity is unexpected, your instance may be compromised.
-For more information, see [Remediating a compromised Amazon EC2 instance](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_remediate.html#compromised-ec2).
+For more information, see [Remediating a potentially compromised Amazon EC2 instance](https://docs.aws.amazon.com/guardduty/latest/ug/compromised-ec2.html).